Jon-Biz/MidiBiz-old/Readme.md

 MidiBiz
 =======

 Midi Biz is a midi-javascript interface.
-It incorporates Abudan's midi-java-javascript interface - https://github.com/abudaan/midibridge-js.
+It incorporates Abudan's raw java-based midi interface - https://github.com/abudaan/midibridge-js.
 It initializes midi ports, and then accepts midi data stream, converting it into a bacjon.js stream suitable for manipulation in javascript.

 Inputs, Outputs, and Plugins are all backbone.js models, creating a modular midi manipulation architecture that can be stored and shared among users.